madebycomrades/process/README.md

 No work should ever be directly merged into the main branch.
 All work should be peer-reviewed via a pull request (PR).
 Developers on the team should aim to keep the number of changes/commits in the PR to a minimum.

 In the main PR description a link to the story should be provided, along with a description of the work carried out.
-Disucssion within the PR should be kept to specifics covered in the changed/new code within that PR.
+Discussion within the PR should be kept to specifics covered in the changed/new code within that PR.

 While a PR is in progress and is not ready to be merged, it should be marked as [DNM] (do not merge) both in the title and with a tag.
 Once a PR is ready for review, the DNM tag/title should be removed.